eigenbooks/bayes-missing-manual/book/appendix-theory.md

 This section introduces a couple of concepts that are very commonly used in Bayesian statistics:

 1. The use of [probability distributions](beta), or probability density functions, to describe a belief.
-Describing a range of our beliefs is a very useful way to quantify uncertainty
+Describing a range of our beliefs is a very useful way to quantify uncertainty.
 1. [Cumulative distribution functions](a-b-testing).
-Closely related to the probability density function, these allows a very powerful way to reason about the spread in our data and results
+Closely related to the probability density function, these allows a very powerful way to reason about the spread in our data and results.
 1. [Numerical methods](grid) are very briefly introduced.
 Most applications of Bayes theorem require numerical methods as part of the solution process.
 Per the usual trend with this manual, the method described here are very rudimentary and only works on a few select special cases.

 While not critical to applying Bayes theorem to the practical problems described in the [examples](examples) chapter, it could be helpful to an advanced user to at least know that these alternative applications exist.

 (beta)=
 ### Beta distribution
 It is almost criminal to introduce Bayes theorem without mentioning probability distributions.
 A discussion of probability distributions was avoided in the main sections of the manual because they add an additional layer of complication and are hard to handle numerically in a general sense.
 The Beta distribution discussed here is an edge case, the math is not usually this easy.
 Most of the intuition that Bayes theorem can provide can be explored by using point estimates of uncertainty, so that is the [method](process) this manual uses.
-If you want or need a better way of quantifying the uncertainly of your beliefs using, a probability distribution is very convenient, just be aware of the additional computational overhead that may be involved.
+If you want, or need, a better way of quantifying the uncertainly of your beliefs using, a probability distribution is very convenient, just be aware of the additional computational overhead that may be involved.

 A probability distribution is a way to quantify your belief in something.
 Probability distributions are very convenient because they allow you to quantify your beliefs as a range of values each with an associated probability.
 If you are highly uncertain your distribution can be very *wide*.
 If you are very certain you can make your probability distribution very *narrow*.
 You are not limited to mathematically continuous functions for your distributions.
 Shapes that resemble triangles, rectangles, urban sky lines, and lumpy piles can all be used as distributions.
 Again, you are only limited by your imagination, so establishing your distributions based on some sort of evidence/data/logic/experience is preferred.
 There is no mathematical constraint on how you derive your prior distributions because ultimately they are just opinions.

 For example I could say that I am 95% sure that the weight of a new loaf of bread at the store is between 0.8 and 2 lbs.
 This is shown visually in {numref}`fig-bread-weight-pdf`.
 The shape of the distribution shown is the very commonly used (and abused) normal distribution, but you could assign probability on a range given any function you like.
 My choice of this distribution implies that I think the probability of the weight being at the edges of my estimated range are low and the probability of the actual weight being in the middle of my estimated range are higher.

+(normal)=
 ```{glue:figure} bread-weight-pdf
 ---
 name: "fig-bread-weight-pdf"